Clear-Bible/macula-greek/pipelines/lowfat-transform/README.md

 # lowfat-transform pipeline

-This pipeline will use BaseX to transform the nodes trees into lowfat, and then apply formatting to the resulting files via Saxon.
+This pipeline will use Saxon to transform the nodes trees into lowfat, and then apply consistent indentation / formatting.

 ## Requirements
-- BaseX 10.x installation
 - Python 3.10 or later

 ## Usage: